kaysting/discord-chatgpt-v3/README.md

 - Built-in tools for random number and string generation (in addition to memory)
 - Extensible tools system allowing additional capabilities to be added to the AI
 - Slash commands and Apps menu items for...
-  - Ignoring all existing messages or above a certain point
+  - Ignoring all existing messages or reversing that action
-  - Getting an AI response as a raw text (markdown) file
+  - Getting an AI response as a raw text (.md) file
   - Quickly deleting an entire AI response
+  - Manually editing/clearing memory about you
 - Zero-maintenance storage using SQLite

+\* all that work with the new [Responses API](https://platform.openai.com/docs/api-reference/responses/create)

 ## Running the bot
 1. [Download and install Node.js](https://nodejs.org/en/download/) if you don't have it